Assessment of Ground Penetrating Radar for Pyrite Swelling Detection in Soils

 [27] Procedure CTQ-M200.
 (2001).
 Appraisal procedure for existing residential buildings.
 Quebec Technical Committee for the Study of Swelling, Quebec City, Canada.

-This work is licensed under a Creative Commons Attribution 4.0 International License.
+- permission of re-useThis work (including HTML and PDF Files) is licensed under a Creative Commons Attribution 4.0 International License.